Google+

 How popular are these schemes today?

 After an initial slow start, these schemes have exploded in popularity.
 With the market for QROPS now in its eighth year, UK expats and workers with UK pensions can choose from over 900 available schemes.
-Latest figures show that more than 10,000 UK pension funds are being transferred into such schemes each year.
+Recent figures show that more than 10,000 UK pension funds are being transferred into such schemes yearly.

 Download our free QROPS Guide